andybochmann/ha-virtual-battery/DOCUMENTATION.md

 - `discharge_days`: Number of days to discharge the battery
 - `last_reset`: Timestamp of the last battery level reset
 - `last_update`: Timestamp of the last battery level update

+## Entities

+### Battery Level Sensor

+Each virtual battery creates a sensor entity with the following properties:
+- **Device Class**: Battery
+- **Unit of Measurement**: %
+- **State Class**: Measurement

+### Reset Button

+Each virtual battery device also includes a button entity that can be pressed to reset the battery level to 100%.
+This provides a convenient way to reset the battery without calling a service.

 ## Use Cases